+7. MISCELLANEOUS:

-7. MISCELLANEOUS: ☐ Be sure you have read and understood the Defensive Tactics Ground Control Instructor Training Program syllabus prior to the first scheduled session. ☐ The basic agenda may change to reflect the advanced level of participants. □ Review LawEnFORCEment , Reasonable Force Options by Rod Sandford, pages 300-303, 257.
-8. BRING THE FOLLOWING WITH YOU TO TRAINING: □ Peace officer safety equipment.
-Secure your firearm in your vehicle prior to class.
-No firearms or live ammunition will be allowed in the dojo. ☐ Suitable clothes and appropriate shoes. □ DTI Instructor Manual and lesson plans. ☐ Law EnFORCEment, Reasonable Force Options by Rod Sanford. ☐ Reusable coffee cup, pens, and pencils.
+- A. Be sure you have read and understood the Defensive Tactics Ground Control Instructor Training program syllabus prior to the first scheduled session. - B. The basic agenda may change to reflect the advanced level of participants. - C. Review Law EnFORCEment, Reasonable Force Options by Rod Sanford, pages 257, 300-303.

+8. BRING THE FOLLOWING WITH YOU TO TRAINING:

-If you have any questions or need assistance, contact Training Specialist Jeremy Alling at (530) 893-7477.
+If you have any questions or need assistance, contact Training Consultant Jeremy Alling at (530) 893-7477 or jeremy.Alling@parks.ca.gov.